mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

-In Joris's recent [EuroSciPy talk](https://www.youtube.com/watch?v=bWsA2R707BM) he compares performance to [PostGIS](http://postgis.net/), the standard geospatial plugin for the popular PostgreSQL database.
-He finds that while GeoPandas can often be as expressive as PostGIS it is also much slower.
+In Joris's recent [EuroSciPy talk](https://www.youtube.com/watch?v=bWsA2R707BM) he compares performance to [PostGIS](http://postgis.net/), the standard geospatial plugin for the popular PostgreSQL database ([original notebook](https://github.com/jorisvandenbossche/talks/blob/master/2017_EuroScipy_geopandas/geopandas_postgis_comparison.ipynb) with the comparison).
+He finds that while
+GeoPandas can often be as expressive as PostGIS it is also much slower.
 Here is his benchmark query against the NYC census data.